thegreenwebfoundation/web-extension/README.md

 =============

 Development
   1. git clone git@github.com:thegreenwebfoundation/chrome-extension.git
   2. Open Chrome, click Extra -> Extensions and click on Developer Mode
   3. Use "Load unpacked extension" to load this directory
-4. Make your changes, test them out, do a commit and make a pull request
+  4. Make your changes, test them out (use ctrl+r in the extension screen to reload)
+  5. Happy with the changes?
+Do a commit and make a pull request

 Found a bug?
 ============

   1. Make an issue on this repository and we'll look into it